luxi-huang/NotAnyMike.github.io/_posts/2019-09-23-Unsupervised-depth-estimation.md

 For this, it was necessary to estimate the depth of the target $$z_\text{camera}^\text{target}$$ and the movement of the camera (ego-motion) $$[R\mid\boldsymbol t]$$.
 That is the basic approach, there we were given the intrinsic matrix, one extra step is to estimate the intrinsic matrix $$K$$ as well, which several approaches do.
 It is also possible to differentiate between unpredictable pixels and dynamic objects and try to predict its movement.

-Finally, it is important to mention that the entire loss function includes terms for smoothness as well as regularization terms, which I dont cover here because the focus is in depth estimation.
+Finally, it is important to mention that the entire loss function includes terms for smoothness as well as regularisation terms, which I don't cover here because the focus is depth estimation.

 (if you see I have made a mistake, don't hesitate to tell me).